sujal-empiric/solidity-demo/README.md

 # AddressBook.sol
 This contract maps the address to a name.
 This can be only done by the Deployer of the Contract(Owner).
 Anyone can search the address from the record mapping.

+# Charity.sol
+This contract is basically a payment splitter.
+It provide equal share of the received payment to the recipients.
+People can send ether in two ways
+1. Invoking the sendMoney function
+2. Sending ethers directly to the address of the contract.